tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - Question (tbishaw-stat6250): How do you specify a non-inclusive range of numeric values to avoid overlapping?
 - *Question* (cnguyen77-stat6250): Is it necessary to have a semicolon after the PROC FORMAT statement and VALUE statement?
 - *Answer* (cnguyen77-stat6250): A semicolon is needed after the PROC FORMAT statement.
 The VALUE statement begins with the keyword VALUE and ends with a semicolon after all the labels have been defined.
+- *Question* (sbagdi-stat6250): Which options are included in the PROC FORMAT statement?